Integrating Trauma-Informed Yoga into Clinical Settings: A Guide for Mental Health Professionals and Yoga Instructors

-How to build effective collaborations between yoga teachers and mental health professionals
+How to integrate trauma-informed yoga tools into clinical practice and build effective collaborations between yoga teachers and mental health professionals

 This presentation will prepare you to establish and maintain the collaborative relationship between yoga teachers and mental health professionals and bring yoga into the psychotherapeutic environment in the following ways:

 - Gain a better understanding of Mental Health Professionals

 - Understand benefits of creating partnerships for the best outcome for clients

 - Learn strategies to collaborate with Mental Health Professionals

 - Create your unique elevator speech & introduction letter